-The members of our compensation committee during 2017 included Karin Eastham, Fred E. Cohen, Evan Jones and John Bishop.
-No member of our compensation committee in 2017 was at any time during 2017 or at any other time an officer or employee of ours or any of our subsidiaries, and none had or have any relationships with us that are required to be disclosed under Item 404 of Regulation S-K. None of our executive officers has served as a member of the board of directors, or as a member of the compensation or similar committee, of any entity that has one or more executive officers who served on our board of directors or compensation committee during 2017.
+The members of our compensation committee during 2018 included Karin Eastham, Fred E. Cohen and Evan Jones.
+No member of our compensation committee in 2018 was at any time during 2018 or at any other time an officer or employee of ours, and none had or have any relationships with us that are required to be disclosed under Item 404 of Regulation S-K. None of our executive officers has served as a member of the board of directors, or as a member of the compensation or similar committee, of any entity that has one or more executive officers who served on our board of directors or compensation committee during 2018.